 Dates are perfect for stuffing, since they are left with that huge gap after you pit them.
 Why not replace the thing that’s just waiting there for you to forget it exists so that you end up cracking a tooth and needing emergency dental care, with something edible that perfectly compliments the date’s lovely flavor and texture.
 The trick is to carefully make an incision in one side, pop the pit out, and open it like a baked potato or one of those rubber coin purses.
 Then just fill it with whatever you choose!
 (Just not broccoli-cheddar or nickels and pennies).
 Experiment with your own fillings, or choose one of the examples below.

-Right column: dinner date, salted peanut butter chocolate date, Nana's date
+herby cheesy date, salted peanut butter chocolate date, retro 1995 date, dinner date

 rainbow tiramisu date